 “In order to liberate myself from the past, I have to reconstruct it, to wonder about it…and get rid of it through making (art); I am able to forget about it afterwards.
 I have paid my debt to the past and I am liberated.”
 Louise Bourgeois

 My father and mother fell in love well after the Second World War yet their marriage never emerged from its shadow.
-My father had fought for Germany, and my mother had suffered with her first young family through the occupation years in Holland.
+My German born father had fought on the Eastern Front, and my Dutch mother had suffered with her first young family during the occupation of Holland.
 Wanting to leave the memory of war behind and start afresh they traveled with me as a baby and my older siblings to Australia.
 Like many immigrant families their goal was to concentrate on the future, but for my family, the past broke into our new life in the form of my father’s battlefield flashbacks.
 As a girl I was deeply frightened, and developed a form of traumatic amnesia which lifted only ten years ago.

 As I gave expression to grief about the War and the Holocaust I began to look at the history of the Second World War as a daughter seeking her roots.
 I became aware of how little I knew – not only about military experience, but of stories of civilian tragedy with their situational complexity.